kent-map/kent/theatre/canterbury-theatre.md

 “Canterbury has it’s own pageant of St. Thomas, with one hundred billmen and bowmen preceding a pageant wagon.
 On it, stood the figures of St Thomas, with a mechanical moving head and a hidden bag of blood, four boy knights, with splendidly gilded armour.”

 **Strolling Players**
-Strolling or Wandering Players were the prelude to professional Acting Companies.
-These players were considered ‘vagabonds’ by law, without patronage from a noblemen or royalty.
-They toured fairgrounds and race meetings presenting a mixture of acrobatics, drama and songs.
-Sometimes, these players were paid not to perform, as the Burghmote book in 1595 notes:
-<br><br>
-“....there shall not be any playes enterludes tragedies or comedies be played or players suffered to playe within this Cittie on any Sabaothe days nor above twoe dayes together at any tyme.”

-In 1603, The Plague hit London, everything closed.
-Actors were forced to flee to the provinces; performing in Canterbury, Faversham, Maidstone, Dover, New Romney and Lydd.

-The English Civil War 1642 – 1646 stopped theatre completely.

-After the Civil war ended, The Puritans still suppressed theatre; players were seized and punished; buildings demolished.

 The Licensing Act of 1737, or ‘Gagging Act’ as it was popularly known, affected theatre in Britain considerably.
 Production of plays was restricted to two theatres in London – Covent Garden and Drury Lane.
 Scripts were censored by the Lord Chamberlain and his examiners, the Master of Revels, until 1843 when it was lifted.
 To avoid falling foul of this law, especially rural theatres would intersperse scenes with a variety of melodrama, burlesque, song and dance.
 After the gagging act was lifted, Music Hall became equally, if not more popular than theatre.
 Starting in the back rooms of pubs, it grew into a ‘working’ peoples entertainment.